CONFLICT IS INEVITABLE IN MARRIAGE…

 I have reflected deeply, and I know where I have erred.
 I am now willing to begin the process of changing for the better.
 I plead for another chance to make things right.
 I will respect you and listen to you patiently.
 I will put your concerns into consideration.
 I will meet your needs to the best of my ability.
 Please help me to put our family back together.

 I miss our late night conversations.
 I miss your cuddles and kisses.
 Please talk to me.

 What happens next…

-Writing a letter like this can be daunting.
-Putting everything on the line like this can feel like your giving him all the power in the relationship.
+Writing a letter and putting it all out there like this can be daunting.
+It can feel like your giving him all the power in the relationship

-But to save your marriage you must try.
+But to save your marriage you must show him your vulnerable side

 Best of luck in your situation and thanks for reading this guide on how to write a letter to husband to save marriage.
-If you want more tips, advice, and help on saving your marriage then join the newsletter list below.
+If you want more tips, advice, and help on saving your marriage then join the newsletter list.